Robust Safety for Move: Overview

 If we apply this analysis to the problematic function \code{value_mut}, the \code{coin} parameter is initialized to $\okref$.
 Borrowing the invariant-relevant \code{value} field (\Cref{line:unsafe}) consumes the $\okref$ and produces an $\inref$.
 This value is subsequently returned by the function, which is flagged by the analysis.
 None of the other functions return references, so the analysis flags only this vulnerable function.
 Deleting the function makes the module robustly safe with respect to the conservation property, and the analysis will recognize this.

-\paragraph{Is Robust Safety so Simple?} Our running example may leave the reader with the impression that it is trival to enforce robust safety: just avoid leaking internal state!
-We emphasize that this principle is also sufficient to ensure robust safey in other languages (e.g., Solidity, C++).
+\paragraph{Is Robust Safety so Simple?} Our running example may leave the reader with the impression that it is trivial to enforce robust safety: just avoid leaking internal state!
+We emphasize that this principle is also sufficient to ensure robust safety in other languages (e.g., Solidity, C++).
 However, languages typically provide many ways to ``leak'' (e.g., returning references, references stored in data structures, re-entrancy, memory safety violations, \ldots), and precisely identifying such leaks with an intraprocedural analysis (or even a much more sophisticated analysis) is not practical.
 The difference between existing languages and \move is that it possible to state sufficient conditions for robust safety and design an efficient, local analysis that checks whether these conditions hold.
 This enables the development of a generic developer tool that checks robust safety, i.e., the escape analysis that we present in \Cref{sec:eval}.
+Thus, our work validates the fact that \move's careful design enables efficient, precise verification of robust safety.
+We recap the benefits of our approach in more detail in \Cref{sec:compare-rs}, after providing more details.

 Despite this intuitive simplicity, formalising what robust safety means precisely for \move (and what security properties that tools such as the escape analysis must uphold) is non-trivial -- that is what the next section discusses.